-The Town of Epping's water system draws water from five bedrock wells (BRWs).
-Water from all five wells is blended to provide the primary source of water.
+The Town of Epping's water system draws water from two bedrock wells (BRWs).
+Water from both wells is blended to provide the primary source of water.
 Epping's blended water is treated with a low concentration (0.8 to 1.5 mg/L) of free chlorine to control an odor problem caused by hydrogen sulfide.
+Green sand filters are used to reduce arsenic to a permissible level.